plc-user/QET_ElementScaler/README.md

    -h | --help      show this help
 ```

-  there are also some &quot;long-opt&quot;-only options:
+  there are also some "long-opt"-only options:
 ```
-  &quot;--RemoveAllTerminals&quot; removes all terminals from the element
+  "--RemoveAllTerminals" removes all terminals from the element
-                         (useful for front-views or &quot;thumbnails&quot;) &quot;--FlipPolyHorizontal&quot; flips ALL Lines and polygons horizontally (useful during creation of elements) &quot;--FlipPolyVertical&quot;   flips ALL Lines and polygons vertically (useful during creation of elements) &quot;--OverwriteOriginal&quot;  the original file is replaced by scaled one (CAUTION: Be careful with this option!)
+                         (useful for front-views or "thumbnails") "--FlipPolyHorizontal" flips ALL Lines and polygons horizontally (useful during creation of elements) "--FlipPolyVertical"   flips ALL Lines and polygons vertically (useful during creation of elements) "--OverwriteOriginal"  the original file is replaced by scaled one (CAUTION: Be careful with this option!)
 ```